Pecan Blondies

 These blondies will keep for 2 to 3 days at room temperature.
 Store in an airtight container to prevent them from drying out.
 You can freeze these for up to a month.

-You can add 1 teaspoon of your favorite spice mixes like cinnamon, pumpkin spice, gingerbread spice, or cardamom, and coffee.
+You can add 1 tsp of your favorite spice mixes like cinnamon, pumpkin spice, gingerbread spice, or cardamom, and coffee.

-When baked on high heat the outside tends to get cooked faster and the center still stays moist.
+When baked at high heat, the outside cooks faster, while the center stays moist.
 This can also make the outside dry faster.
-The best way to cook blondies is to on medium heat at 325F/ 165 C or Gas mark 3.
+The best way to cook blondies is to bake them at medium heat, at 325°F/165 °C or Gas mark 3.

 Ultimate Pecan Blondies